AbednAboH/ppemAlgorithmPrototype/README.md

         3.length of input
         4.still haven't played with dimensions
 # 8.7.23
+    we have now found out that there is another algorithm cvalled federated em algorithm and we found an article that takes exactly what we thought only applies to peer to peer em algorithm :
+        Article:
+                PRIVACY-PRESERVING DISTRIBUTED EXPECTATION MAXIMIZATION FOR GAUSSIAN
+                MIXTURE MODEL USING SUBSPACE PERTURBATION
+                Qiongxiu Li?
+                , Jaron S. Gundersen†
+                , Katrine Tjell† Rafal Wisniewski†
+                , Mads G. Christensen?
     1.PPEM algorithm was emplemented easily do to the last step that we made , the only thing that we had to chage was adding encryption before sending the data from the clients side ! amazing progression
     2. added csv files that contain the results of the algorithms run
     3. the results are all documented according to the nameing scheme :(PPEM_n100_k2_c2) "type of the algorithm","input size","number of supposed clusteres","number of clients